Growing community since 1981…

 The Williamstown Farmers Market – located in the heart of the Williamstown Cultural District – provides a lovely setting for community gathering and interaction with local growers, artisans, bakers and chefs.
 We welcome everyone to browse the offerings from our wide array of ALL LOCAL vendors, to support local agriculture, and to partake of the market’s vibrant and friendly atmosphere.
 Market goers enjoy our weekly live music while relaxing at our picnic tables (with umbrellas!)

 At the market, you’ll find delights for all the senses.
-See the amazing colors of our flowers, veggies, and berries, pick up a fresh baked scone or a grilled-to-order burger with locally sourced ingredients, feel the soft yarns of hand-knit hats and scarves, admire the workmanship of functional pottery and smooth wooden bowls, taste samples of maple syrups, hear our fiddlers and acoustic guitarists, and experience so much more!
+See the amazing colors of our flowers, veggies, and berries, pick up a fresh baked scone or a grilled-to-order burger with locally sourced ingredients, check out fresh-from-the sea fish, feel the soft yarns of hand-knit hats and scarves, admire the workmanship of functional pottery and smooth wooden bowls, taste samples of maple syrups, hear our fiddlers and acoustic guitarists, and experience so much more!

 Alison Kolesar Alison is a freelance illustrator who brings original paintings, prints, cards, painted rocks, tea towels and tote bags to the market.
 Her website has links to her online store and classes.